 Order in advance and collect on the day.
 Once you have finished

-your ride you just leave it at the finish.
+your ride you just drop it off at the finish.

 Find out more at

 British Bike Hire.

 We strongly recommend that you bring bike lights with you in

 case your ride from London to Brighton takes longer than